Minamata Convention on Mercury

 - United States Department of State: U.S. Actions to Reduce Mercury Pollution from Transboundary Sources

 - UNEP Global Mercury Assessment 2018

-- Decisions at the First Conference of the Parties (COP1)Exit
+- Decisions and documents from the Third Conference of the Parties (COP3) in November 2019Exit

 For additional information on EPA's work with mercury, contact: